LeonardoGoller/LeonardoGoller.github.io/books.markdown

 1. _There There_ by Tommy Orange
 2. _Frankenstein; or, the Modern Prometheus_ by Mary Shelley
 3. _The Godfather_ by Mario Puzo `*`
+4. _The Haunting of Hill House_ by Shirley Jackson